for November 29, 2020

 (Isaiah 1:18, NIV)

 Celebrating with an Advent wreath during the weeks before Christmas is an excellent way for Christian families to keep Christ at the center of Christmas, and for parents to teach their children the true meaning of Christmas.
 This tutorial will teach you how to make your own Advent wreath.
+Another Advent tradition that can be very meaningful and fun for children is to celebrate with a Jesse Tree.
+This resource will help you learn more about the Jesse Tree Advent custom.

 Sources